ishine/pix2pixHDAudioSR/README.md

 Instead of using Mel-spectrogram, I proposed to use **MDCT spectrogram** as the generation target, which is real-valued and phase-aware.
 It can be seen as the "DCT" version of STFT.
 More importantly, you can converted MDCT spectrogram back to raw waveform immediately *without using any Vocoder or Griffin-Lim algorithm*.

+You can find some generated samples in `./generated` folder with corresponding training settings in `opt.txt`

 ## pix2pixHD for spectrograms generation
 ![network](imgs/network.png)